nguilherme010/BPM-to-ms-console-app/README.md

 <h1> BPM-to-ms (console app) </h1>
-<p> My first conception of BPM to ms conversion, in a console. </p>
+<p> My first conception of BPM to ms conversion, in a console.
+This is public domain, make the world a better place.</p>

 ![](https://i.imgur.com/n4CO21t.gif)